 - Amazing charting software can help you track price action and find patterns in the stocks you follow.

-- A paper trading module that can help you learn the market, try out trading, and test new strategies before you put real money on the line.
+- A paper trading module can help you learn the market, try out trading, and test new strategies before you put real money on the line.

-- Broker integration that allows you to trade right from the platform — no switching back and forth between different apps, screens, or programs.
+- Broker integration allows you to trade right from the platform — no switching back and forth between different apps, screens, or programs.

 See how STT can help you on your trading journey every day.
 Get your 14-day trial of StocksToTrade for just $7 today!